Iki07/Taskenize/README.md

 # Taskenize (Agenda like app)
- Taskenize is a multitenant application, designed to be a daily assistant in task management, aimed at individuals, small to medium enterprises, as well as teams wihtin large organisations.
+ Taskenize is a multitenant application, designed to be a daily assistant in task management, aimed at individuals, small to medium enterprises, as well as teams within large organisations.
 This application is envisioned to allow individuals to plan their activities more easily, while providing companies and teams with the tool for transparent task management, resource utilisation, and an enabler of collaboration within and between the teams.
- This project is developed as a closure of 3-month long aprenticeship program.
+ This project is developed as a closure of 3-month long apprenticeship program.
 Development time - 7weeks.
  DISCLAIMER: Front end has not been fully finalized, what you see is very raw version of it.
  In addition, email is not functioning, as site is hosted for demo purposes only (but it is thoroughly tested with Mailtrap).